Anisimov hat trick carries Blackhawks past Rangers

+“I don’t know, I’ll probably do some (stuff),” Anisimov said with wry grin.
+“Like, I‘m going to put it on wall.”

-CHICAGO -- Artem Anisimov scored a hat trick in the third period, and the Chicago Blackhawks pulled away for a 6-3 win over the New York Rangers on Wednesday night at the United Center.
+For his sake, hopefully Anisimov grips a hammer as effectively as he does a hockey stick.
+He scored all three of his goals in the third period, and Chicago pulled away for a 6-3 victory over the New York Rangers on Wednesday night at the United Center.

 Alex DeBrincat, John Hayden and Jonathan Toews also scored for the Blackhawks.
-Chicago (9-8-2) improved to 5-4-1 at home.
+Chicago (9-8-2) scored five goals in the third period and improved to 5-4-1 at home.

 Mika Zibanejad, Kevin Hayes and Rick Nash scored for the Rangers.
 The defeat ended a six-game winning streak for New York (9-8-2), which lost for the first time since Oct.
 28.